Kentico/xperience-by-kentico-tag-manager/docs/Contributing-Setup.md

    > You can use the `.NET Launch (DancingGoat) - LOCAL_NUGET` lauch setting in VS Code

-1. Undo the `Directory.Packages.props` version number change to ensure it is not committed to the repository
+1. Undo the `Directory.Packages.props` version number and `nuget.config` changes to ensure they are not committed to the repository

-1. Perform a normal build to reset any modified `packages.lock.json` files
+1. Perform a normal build to reset any modified `packages.lock.json` files, which were modified when switching from a class library to a NuGet reference

 ### Create a PR